 The Prime of Miss Jean Brodie, Muriel Spark (1961)

-What it’s about: Jean Brodie, a charismatic and unconventional teacher at a girls’ school in 1930s Edinburgh, forms a close bond with six girls in her junior class, whom she dubs “la crème de la crème” and regales with stories of her love affairs, her “prime” and her admiration for Fascism.
-As the Brodie Set reach adolescence, Miss Brodie encourages the beautiful Rose to sleep with the school’s art teacher, and the hapless Mary McGregor to join the Spanish Revolution, with mostly disastrous results.
-Sandy, the cleverest and most trusted of the group, decides to put a stop to Miss Brodie and tells the school headmistress of Miss Brodie’s Fascist leanings.
-Dismissed from the school and alone, Miss Brodie dies soon afterwards, never knowing which of her girls betrayed her.
-Sandy becomes a nun, reflecting later that Miss Brodie’s influence, while often dangerous, was instrumental in her own development as a free-thinking woman.
+What it’s about: Edinburgh, the 1930s.
+Miss Jean Brodie, a charismatic and unconventional teacher at a girls’ school, forms a close bond with six girls in her junior class, whom she calls “la crème de la crème“.
+She ignores the prescribed syllabus, regaling her students with stories of her love affairs and her admiration for Fascism.
+As the Brodie Set reach adolescence, Miss Brodie encourages Rose to sleep with the school’s art teacher, and the hapless Mary McGregor to join the Spanish Revolution, with disastrous results.
+Sandy, the cleverest and most trusted of the set, puts a stop to Miss Brodie and tells the school headmistress of her Fascist leanings.
+Miss Brodie dies soon afterwards, never knowing which of her girls betrayed her.
+Sandy becomes a nun, reflecting later that Miss Brodie’s influence, while dangerous, was instrumental in her own development as a free-thinking woman.